 Besides putting a physical end to the text, the conclusion needs to wrap up the essay and give readers a feeling of cohesion and closure.

 One way writers do this is by referring back to the introduction, to create a sense of circular motion.

-→ EXAMPLE If a particular technique was used in the first paragraph - like an anecdote, definition, or quotation - revisiting or mentioning it at or near the end of a text is often a good idea.
-Restating the thesis is often another recommended approach.
+EXAMPLE If a particular technique was used in the first paragraph-like an anecdote, definition, or quotation-revisiting or mentioning it at or near the end of a text is often a good idea.